Xinx-hub-lab/starbucks_customer_data_analysis/project_starbucks/data_analysis_report.md

+Starbucks Customer Data Analysis Report

 ## Project Objectives
-1. Identify which offer types generate the highest response rates.
+1. Identify which offer types generate the highest response rates, formal analogy for offer completed percentage.
 2. Understand how different customer segments (segmented by demos like age, gender, income) respond to various offers and identify high-value customer groups.
 3. Identify which channels are most effective for reaching customers and driving offer redemptions.
 4. Determine the optimal duration and timing for offers to maximize engagement.